fleetpin/graphql-builder/README.md

 ## Scalar

-TO add a scalar you add the `@Scalar` Annotation this requires defining `Coercing` class
+To add a scalar you add the `@Scalar` Annotation this requires defining `Coercing` class

 ```java